Greek character worried over following Britain's lead (4)

 'greek character' is the definition.

-'worried over following britain's lead' is the subsidiary indication.
+'worried over following britain's lead' is the wordplay.

-'over' shows that the letters should be reversed in order.
+'over' says the letters should be written in reverse.

 The initial letter of 'britains' is 'b'.